S. Suresh Babu: Legacy

 Department of Science and Technology and Council of Scientific and Industrial Research.
 He is also an incumbent or former member of several government and institutional committees such as steering review committee of the Space Borne Lidar Project of VSSC, technical evaluation committee of CAIPEEX Program of the Indian Institute of Tropical Meteorology, critical design review committee of NEMO-AM satellites of Space Applications Centre, expert committee for the project report preparation of Environmental monitoring satellite of Indian Space Research Organization and the national committee for the procurement of scientific instruments in C-130J atmospheric research aircraft.
 He has also been an institutional member of two of VSSC research programs namely Investigations of atmospheric aerosols and their characterization over the Arctic during summer season which ended in 2012 and Characterization of Polar Aerosols: Source processes and climate impacts, which is scheduled to end in 2018.

 Awards and honors

 Babu received the Young Scientist Award of the Indian National Science Academy in 2006 and a year later, the Indian Academy of Sciences chose him as their Young Associate.
 He was selected for the Young Scientist Platinum Jubilee Award of the National Academy of Sciences, India in 2009; he received another honor the same year in the form of NASI-SCOPUS Young Scientist Award from Elsevier.
 When the Indian National Science Academy established Indian National Young Academy of Science (INYAS) in 2015, he was elected as one of the founding members of the academy.
 In 2015, he was also selected for the Swarna Jayanti Fellowship of Department of Science and Technology, the tenure of the fellowship running until 2020.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 2017.
+In 2018, Babu became a laureate of the Asian Scientist 100 by the Asian Scientist.